oldfattygithub/KASPERSKY-ACTIVATION-CODE/CODE_OF_CONDUCT.md

 ## Our Standards

-you can add issues (although idk why there would be lol. just dont recommend cracked software. you can recommend longer codes!
+you can add issues (although idk why there would be any lol) just dont recommend cracked software. you can recommend longer (or better) codes!

 ## Scope